-Integral literals may be expressed in decimal, octal, or hexadecimal.
+Integral literals may be assigned to any numeric primitive data type.
+They may be expressed in decimal, octal, or hexadecimal.
 The default is decimal.
 To indicate octal, prefix the literal with 0 (zero).
 To indicate hexadecimal, prefix the literal with 0x or 0X; the hex digits may be upper- or lowercase.
 The value 28 may thus be expressed six ways: